Skip to main content

 Pour a cuppa, bring some chocolate.
 Gather your supplies and Red Thread, join our gathering to share creativity and sisterhood!

-More about each circle is posted on the MeetUp page.
+More about the theme for each circle is posted on the MeetUp page.

 Send me a message to receive the link to join.